liuyuxiang512/CS598DLH-TPC/README.md

 	sed -i '$ d' {target file name}.csv

 The whole pre processing task will will likely take you 0.5 to 2 days depending on your hardware and will require at least 100 GB of free disk space.

-### Running the models
+## Running the models

-To validate the claims, we need to run the following scripts in ??? environment by ?????
+### Training

+### Evaluation

+### Results